grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 These two characteristics: indirect measurement and using at least two sources of information are at the core of TDD triangulation.
 Basically, it says:

 1.  **Indirect measurement**: derive the design from few known examples of its desired external behavior by looking at what varies in these examples and making this variability into something more general
 2.  **Using at least two sources of information**: start with the simplest possible implementation and make it more general **only** when you have two or more different examples (i.e. Statements that describe the desired functionality for specific inputs).
 Then new examples can be added and generalization can be done again.
 This process is repeated until we reach the desired implementation.
-Robert C. Martin developed a maxim on this, saying that “As the tests get more specific, the code gets more generic.
+Robert C. Martin developed a maxim on this, saying that "As the tests get more specific, the code gets more generic.

 Usually, when TDD is showcased on simple examples, triangulation is the primary technique used, so many novices mistakenly believe TDD is all about triangulation.
 This isn’t true, although triangulation is important.